kanaria69/Mainecoco/README.md

-## I just got fired from a florist, apparently I took too many leaves.
+## How do you fix a broken pizza?
+With tomato paste.